Dhrumil02/social_feed_app/README.md

 # Feed App

-A feed application built with Flutter, implementing modern architectural patterns and user interaction features.
+A feed application for adding post with images and caption with like and comment functionality

 ## Core Functionality